I’m going to make everything around me beautiful – that will be my life.

 Drawing inspiration she gained through her extensive travels and conservation work in Africa, Patricia’s love of nature and botany clearly resonates through her work as a mixed media artist.

-Patricia’s portfolio is split into two different sculptural genres, paper and aluminum mesh.
-Her paper sculpture captures an abstraction of global biodiversity featuring plants and animals, including their habitat be it the rainforest, tundra or desert.
+Patricia’s portfolio is split into two different sculptural genres, paper and aluminium mesh.
+Her paper sculptures capture an abstraction of global biodiversity featuring plants and animals, including their habitat be it the rainforest, tundra or desert.

-The other genre of her portfolio are her signature abstract elephant sculptures made with aluminum mesh, coated with a majestic layer of 24ct gold.
-She is passionate about elephant conservation, she hopes that her unique abstract sculpture brings across important messages, reminding us of the dwindling numbers of elephants which are sadly being poached daily.
+The other genre of her portfolio are her signature abstract elephant sculptures made with aluminium mesh, coated with a majestic layer of 24ct gold.
+She is passionate about elephant conservation and hopes that her unique abstract sculptures convey important messages, reminding us of the dwindling numbers of elephants, which are sadly being poached daily.
 Her golden elephants can either be seen in family herds or alone, marching along on pieces of ancient drift wood, sourced from the Jurassic coasts of New Zealand.
 “No other wood will do – drift wood has withstood the test of time, yet it still holds its beauty, strength and power, much like our beloved elephants.”

-Her latest elephant sculpture entitled ’Forty Elephants’ has found their home in the main bar at the Great Scotland Yard Hotel, Westminster, London.
+Her latest elephant sculpture entitled ’Forty Elephants’ has found its home in the main bar at the Great Scotland Yard Hotel, Westminster, London.

-Patricia works from her home studio in Hampshire where guests and clients are very welcome to come and view her work taken.
+Patricia works from her home studio in Hampshire, where guests and clients are very welcome to come and view her work.